windwerfer/volubilis_dict/README.md

 ### MOBI Format for Kindle

-MOBI files for Kindle are automatically generated when `enable_mobi_build = True` in the configuration.
+MOBI files for Kindle are generated when `--create-mobi` is used or `create_mobi = True` in the configuration.

 **Requirements:**
 - Install [Calibre](https://calibre-ebook.com/) (provides the `ebook-convert` command)